tmssd/kb/docs/Dev/Prg/Langs/Js/index.md

     console.log(answer);
     ```

+    !!! note

-+ > **Note:** Map function always returns an array of the same size that of the parent array, unlike filter.
-For more read this blog post about how map function is implemented: [Implementing our own Array.map() method in javascript.](https://dev.to/dhilipkmr/implementing-our-own-array-map-method-in-javascript-553m?signin=true)
+        Map function always returns an array of the same size that of the parent array, unlike filter.
+For more read this blog post about how map function is implemented: [Implementing our own Array.map() method in javascript.](https://dev.to/dhilipkmr/implementing-our-own-array-map-method-in-javascript-553m?signin=true){target=_blank}

     ```js
     // Usnig map: